DarkBones/darkbones.dev/content/posts/rag-but-i-made-it-smarter/index.md

 I'll show you exactly how I **fixed these problems**, so your RAG system actually understands what it retrieves.

-By the end, you'll have a **100% local, 100% free, context-aware RAG system** running with your preferred LLM and interface.
+By the end, you'll have a **100% local, 100% free, context-aware RAG pipeline** running with your preferred local LLM and interface.
 We'll also set up an **automated knowledge base**, so adding new information is *frictionless*.

 # Before we get started...